Gold and Platinum “Trump Cards” and the EB-5 Visa

 Position

-Merge the Success of the EB-5 Visa with the Gold Card Concept: Combined, both EB-5 and the Gold Card offer mechanisms to attract global capital and top-tier talent.
+Complement the Success of the EB -5 Visa with the Gold Card Concept: Combined, both EB-5 and the Gold Card offer mechanisms to attract global capital and top-tier talent.

-• The Gold Card program, along with an improved EB-5 visa program, can leverage private investment to stimulate job creation, reduce the national deficit, finance infrastructure, increase housing supplies, and support energy grid expansion—at no cost to U.S. taxpayers.
+• The Trump Card program, along with the EB-5 visa, can leverage private investment to stimulate job creation and reduce the national deficit—at no cost to U.S. taxpayers.

 Background